 Missing the larger issue, many opponents of this legislation point out that men and women are often not equal in physical strength.
 For instance, during his 2016 presidential campaign, Senator Ted Cruz (R-FL) said, “I’m the father of two little girls . . .
 They are capable of doing anything in their hearts’ desire, but the idea that their government would forcibly put them in the foxhole with a 220-pound psychopath trying to kill them, doesn’t make any sense at all.”6 Cruz has a point there.
 But does it even make sense to force a boy into a foxhole with such a psychopath?

 Speier, for her part, gets it half right when she says, “If it does come to a draft, men and women should be treated equally.”
-Men and women do have an equal, inviolable right to their life, liberty, and pursuit of happiness.
+Men and women do have equal, inviolable rights to life, liberty, and the pursuit of happiness.
 Government compulsion to register for the draft or to serve in the military violates those rights.
 The government should not forcibly put anyone in a foxhole, a tank, or anywhere else.
 Justice is not served by making men and women equal victims of injustice.

 A few members of Congress recognize this.
 Senator Rand Paul (R-KY) introduced an amendment to the 2016 bill that would have eliminated draft registration altogether.7 And Representative Peter DeFazio (D-OR) laudably argued, “It doesn’t matter if you’re a man, a woman or a houseplant—we need to abolish the Selective Service.”8